ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 * A resolver at `dns://resolver.example` that supports
   * DNS over TLS on `resolver.example`, port 853 and 8530, with `resolver.example` as the Authentication Domain Name,
   * DNS over HTTPS at `https://resolver.example/dns-query{?dns}`, and
-  * an experimental protocol on a different endpoint:
+  * an experimental protocol on `fooexp.resolver.example:5353`:

         $ORIGIN example.
         _dns.resolver 7200 IN SVCB 1 resolver (